git-ced/redact-docs/docs/guides/count.md

 ---
-id: installation
+id: count
-title: Installation
+title: Counting blacklisted words in a sentence
-sidebar_label: Installing Redact
+sidebar_label: Blacklist Count
 ---

 Redact is designed to be easily installed and used in your project.
 Just follow these simple steps below.